cal-itp/benefits/docs/guides/agency-onboarding/a-add-transit-provider.md

     - Cal-ITP uses the transit provider's Littlepay merchant ID to create a customer group in the Littlepay QA environment for each type of eligibility (e.g. older adult).
       - _Typically performed by transit provider's Account Manager_
       - For each group that is created, a group ID will be returned and should be set as the `group_id` on a new `LittlepayGroup`.
-      - The new `LittlepayGroup` is then associated with an enrollment flow and transit agency using the dropdowns.
+      - The new `LittlepayGroup` is then associated with an enrollment flow and transit provider using the dropdowns.
 (See [Configuration data](../tutorials/load-sample-data.md) for more on loading the database.)
     - Cal-ITP requests and receives Littlepay Back Office API access (for both PROD and QA) for the new transit provider.
       - _Typically requested by a developer via email to Littlepay_